NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-nhs-notify.md

 ## 5. Complete assurance checks

-You'll need to use the [Digital Onboarding Service (DOS)](https://digital.nhs.uk/services/digital-onboarding-service) to answer questions about how your organisation or service meets NHS standards for:
+You'll need to use the [Digital Onboarding Service (DOS)](https://digital.nhs.uk/services/digital-onboarding-service) to complete assurance checks.

+You'll complete an online form to answer questions about how your organisation or service meets NHS standards for:

 * clinical safety
 * information governance